Writing: A Ticket to Work . . . Or a Ticket Out

 - Writing: A Ticket to Work . . .
 Or a Ticket Out, September 2004

 For more, read Writing: A Ticket to Work . . .
 Or a Ticket Out (PDF).
-The National Commission on Writing for America's Families, Schools, and Colleges has published four reports, all of which are available on their website.
-To order a printed version of the commission's reports, email your request to email@example.com.
+The National Commission on Writing for America's Families, Schools, and Colleges has published four reports, all of which are available on the College Board's website.
+To order a printed version of the commission's reports, email your request to firstname.lastname@example.org.